-The Event editor lets a partner correct an event’s metadata after it’s been ingested — title, description, category, lineups, setlists, venue, hall, city, capacity, price, and special-ad category — and re-submit it to the Customer Representation model.
+The Event editor lets a partner correct an event’s metadata after it’s been ingested and re-submit it to the Customer Representation model.

-This page is the only Lookout surface that lives on the CR API for both read and write.
-Different host, different base URL.
-Get this wrong and you get a 404 or a 401 with a confusing message.
+This page reads and writes on the CR API — a different host than the main /v3 API.
+Get this wrong and you get a 404 or a confusing 401.

 What you’ll build